top of page

 Timespan of the Project

 The project spanned over the past 48 months, starting with initial planning and workshops, and included a focused one-week study in November 2023.
-The interventions are designed for implementation, with plans for post-works re-evaluation to measure the impact on staff wellbeing.
+The interventions are designed for implementation, with plans for post-works re-evaluation to measure the impact on staff well-being.

 Evidence of Impact